msabramo/tarcolor/README.md

 # tarcolor

-Perl program that can color output of `tar tvf` similarly to the way ls would
+A Perl program that can color the output of `tar tvf` similarly to the way `ls` would

 By Marc Abramowitz [http://marc-abramowitz.com](http://marc-abramowitz.com)